 Masala Egg Roast also makes for a great appetizer.
 It is also perfect for the times when you have unannounced guests (which used to happen a lot in India during a time when phones were not so common)

 Hope you enjoyed this post.
-I am always on the lookout for easy to make after-school snacks.
+I am always on the lookout for easy-to-make after-school snacks.
 If you have one, please leave a comment and let me know.

 Masala Egg Roast